 Heidegger

-Contemporary philosophyHeidegger (1889-1976) was a 20th-century German philosopher.
+Contemporary philosophyHeidegger (1889-1976) was a twentieth-century German philosopher.
 A pupil of Husserl, he gave phenomenology a radically different orientation, consisting of an existential analysis of man understood as Dasein, i.e. "being-there" or "that through which being arises".
 After writing his fundamental work, Being and Time, he compromised with the Nazi regime.
-His thinking took different directions: this was the turning point (Die Kehre), which led him to take an interest in language, poetry and the works of the pre-Socratics.
+His thinking then took a new direction — the turning point (Die Kehre) — which led him towards language, poetry and the works of the pre-Socratics.

 Being and Time